diogomartino/bruxo00/README.md

 #### Ongoing personal projects:
 - [Autology.pt](https://autology.pt) - An online platform which allows the user to search cars from multiple dealerships at the same time, get notifications about new ads, etc. *(2021; NodeJS, React, MongoDB)*
 - [Rumblio.com](https://rumblio.com) - A decentralized Casino using Ethereum Smart Contracts. *(2020; NodeJS, React, MongoDB, Solidity)*
+- [Tuga Soundboard](https://play.google.com/store/apps/details?id=com.diogomartino.tugasoundboard) - An Android app that has some of the most known memes from Portugal, which you can play or share directly via Whatsapp, Telegram, etc.

 #### My skills level:
 | Language/Tool | Knowledge |